ddd-crew/context-mapping/README.md

 Work with smaller context maps, aimed to answer specific questions.
 Only include those patterns to these smaller context maps that help you in answering these questions.

+### Document and explain the patterns you are going to use

+Context Mapping is a powerful technique to visualize relationships between systems and teams.
+However they can become hard to understand for people who are not experienced with Domain-Driven Design or the context mapping patterns.
+Even some pattern names are not self-explanatory for certain groups of stakeholders and the same applies to some of the definitions.

+Therefore:

+Before you start drawing context maps you should decide which of the patterns you are going to use and you will do yourself and the stakeholders of your context map a big favour by providing an explanation of those patterns.
+Make sure that all folks working with your context map do understand the patterns.
+Examples are always a good idea for such explanations.

 ## Context Map Cheat Sheet

 Here is a cheat sheet containing brief descriptions of the context mapping patterns: